cloudquery/cq-provider-k8s/docs/index.md

 ### Authentication

-Similar to how `kubectl` works, `cloudquery` depends on a kubernetes cofiguration file to connect to a kubernetes cluster and `fetch` its information.
+Similar to how `kubectl` works, `cloudquery` depends on a kubernetes configuration file to connect to a kubernetes cluster and `fetch` its information.
 By default, `cloudquery` uses the default kubernetes configuration file (`~/.kube/config`).
 You can also specify a different configuration by setting the `KUBECONFIG` environment variable before running `cloudquery fetch`.